ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

     Plugins["Plugin Modules"]
 ```

-The most major modules to note are the App, Legacy, Feature, Backend and Core modules.
+The most major modules to note are the App, Legacy, Feature, Backend and Mail modules.

 `TODO deeper dive into overall structure?`